 Applications are to be submitted and managed online through SmartyGrants, our online grants management system.

-You can begin an application when grants open on Wednesday, 7 April, 2021.
+You can begin an application when the round opens on Monday 11 October.
 Apply here.

 Who is eligible to apply?